Topic: Domestic/Intimate Partner Violence: Services for Victims and their Children

 - In order to be included: Program must specifically target victims of domestic violence and their children, or be designed to address the needs of this population

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines outcomes for victims and/or children, such as reductions in domestic violence and abuse, improvements in well-being, and changes in symptom levels, behaviors, and/or functioning
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines outcomes for victims and/or children, such as reductions in domestic violence and abuse, improvements in well-being, and changes in symptom levels, behaviors, and/or functioning

 The Domestic/Intimate Partner Violence: Services for Victims and their Children topic area is relevant to child welfare for multiple reasons.
 First, child welfare agencies recognize the complexity of the co-occurrence of domestic/intimate partner violence and child abuse.
 Second, it is known that the children who witness domestic violence face significant risks, including experiencing other abuses in the home and exhibiting behavioral, emotional, and physical health related challenges.
 Children who are exposed to domestic violence often present with depression, anxiety, low self-esteem, anger, guilt, fear, and violence towards peers.
 Third, women who experience domestic/intimate partner violence are more likely to experience depression, substance abuse, and demonstrate inadequate coping skills.
 Abused women also experience a disconnection from family, friends, and service providers.
 All of the issues that affect these women and children are important to address, as well as the potentially negative impact on the mother/child relationship.